toshikwa/soft-actor-critic.pytorch/README.md

 ## Results

 Results will be like this.
 (I haven't tested all environments.)
+Note that I plotted results with standard deviations of 10 seeds, although Figure 1 in the paper is with min/max of 10 seeds.

 ![halfcheetah.png](https://github.com/ku2482/soft-actor-critic.pytorch/blob/result/results/halfcheetah.png)